Pete-J-Matthews/Sorting-Visualiser/README.md

 # Sorting Visualizor

-Visualization of sorting algorithms to help understand how they operate.
+Visualization tool for sorting algorithms to help understand how they operate.

 http://www.pete-j-matthews.com/Sorting-Visualiser/